SynchroFeed/SynchroFeed.SynchroFeed.AWS.Lamba.WebHook/Readme.md

 other process like the *SynchroFeed.Listener*.

 For example, Proget supports registering a webhook when a package has been added, deleted, deployed, promoted or purged on a feed.
-By adding the following configuration to the Content section of a webhook, a message will be POSTed to the URL associated with the Proget webhook.
+By adding the following configuration to the Content section of a Proget webhook, a message will be POSTed to the URL associated with the Proget webhook.

 ```